temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 Now that the Activity Definition and Workflow Definition have been created, it's time to write the Worker process.

 ## Build the Worker

+Temporal Workflows and Activities are executed by [Workers](https://docs.temporal.io/workers) that listen on specific Task Queues.
+When Workflows and Activities return, the Workers send the results back to the Temporal Cluster.

 Create a `worker` folder, and create the `main.go` file for the [Worker program](https://docs.temporal.io/workers#worker-program).